curlysemi/nume/README.md

 # nume: number name scheme

-**v0.9.0**
+**v0.9.1**

 For too long have we had to communicate base-58 or hexadecimal numbers!
 And the auction-based name systems and first-come-first-serve name systems are not ideal either.
 This repo contains a new class of encoding scheme: _pronounceable_ (more-or-less) encodings.

 The basic idea is the inversion of the usual approach to account names: force names upon the users, much like how they have gotten their own names.

-The scheme implemented in less than 50 lines of python is a simple special case: two character sets of equal order.
+The scheme implemented in only a relatively-few lines of python is a simple special case: two character sets of equal order.
 One set contains vowels and the other set contains consonants.
 Simply take a character from either set in an alternating fashion.
 With our character set selections, we have essentially base-48.

 ### Example
 ```python